Viewing African wildlife along the river

-Africa, an outdoor enthusiasts dream.
+Africa is an outdoor enthusiast’s dream.
 An entire continent of open space filled with five ecosystems each offering a unique aspect to the landscape.
-Deserts, mountains, savanna’s, rain forests and coastline.
+Deserts, mountains, savannas, rainforests, and coastline.
 One of the few places on earth where despite being the second most populated continent still contains many locations that look just as they did hundreds or maybe even thousands of years ago.

-Visiting Africa for its amazing scenery, landscapes and its most endearing feature it’s biodiversity.
-Containing the most flora and fauna still in existence Africa is one of the most desired locations for travelers looking to step into a world completely different then their own.
+Visiting Africa for its amazing scenery, landscapes, and its most endearing feature its biodiversity.
+Containing the most flora and fauna still in existence Africa is one of the most desired locations for travelers looking to step into a world completely different than their own.

-Excited passengers whisking off in 4 x 4 vehicles on protected wildlife Safaris led by a local guide to search for the Big 5 (Cape buffalo, elephant, lion, leopard and rhinoceros) among others.
-But there is another experience, one less considered and yet an amazing more intimate way to see wildlife in a natural and sustainable way.
+Excited passengers whisked off in 4 x 4 vehicles on protected wildlife safaris led by a local guide to search for the Big 5 (Cape buffalo, elephant, lion, leopard, and rhinoceros) among others.
+But there is another experience, one less considered and yet an off the beaten path opportunity to see wildlife in a natural and sustainable way.

 The one source that all animals need for existence is water.
-Which is what makes very important to the existence of Africa’s wildlife, the rivers.
+This is why the rivers are very important to the existence of Africa’s wildlife.

-Like the animals, traveling along the rivers can offer explorers a unique experience for up-close wildlife sightings and viewing of wildlife in their natural habitats as they play, socialize, feed, bathe and rest.
+As the wildlife does, traveling along the rivers will offer explorers a unique experience for up-close sightings in their natural habitats.
+View them in real-time as they play, socialize, feed, bathe and rest.

-Traveling the Chobe and Zambezi rivers into the Chobe National Park in Botswana, brings guests to the source that attracts wildlife from hundreds of miles to the only water available during the African dry winter months.
-Offering unobstructed views of herds of elephant, giraffe, hooved animals and hundreds of birds all visiting for the season.
+Traveling into the Chobe National Park in Botswana brings you directly to the source.
+During the dry season, wildlife gathers from hundreds of miles to the only water available during Africa’s winter months.

-The best part of an African river cruise is you don’t miss out on the land safari’s.
-Time is also spent exploring on safari in the Chobe National Park among other areas within Botswana, Zambia, Zimbabwe and Rwanda.
+The best part of an African river cruise is you won’t miss out on the land safaris.
+Time is spent exploring the Chobe National Park among other areas within Botswana, Zambia, Zimbabwe and Rwanda.

-Enjoying an African river cruise can offer many opportunities for immersing in the local culture, exploring the best sites and experiencing the bucket list adventures that most interest you.
+An African river cruise will offer opportunities for immersing in the local culture, exploring the sites, and having the bucket list adventures that most interest you.